Devi2k20/Delhi_india-air-pollution/README.md

 ### Pattern finding
 Each seasons data are transformed into txt file that is supported by the SPMF tool.The closed patterns are found using the CloFAST algorithm.(http://www.philippe-fournier-viger.com/spmf/index.php?link=algorithms.php)
 ### Causal analysis
-The patterns obtained are given as input along with the pm2.5 data to FCI tool.
+The patterns obtained are given as input along with the pm2.5 data to FCI algorithm.
 The resulting output are a set of causal pattern.

 For more information checkout my paper and cite it as: